Bidghur/formula-drivers/README.md

-# How to test formula-drivers
+# Formula drivers full-stack application

 This project was created by test porpuses.